 Multimodal therapy refers to a combination of two or more methods of treatment used for more effective results.
 The ultimate goal of this type of therapy is to control the cancer and all of the associated symptoms.

 The most common and specialist-recommended modalities used to treat pleural mesothelioma are surgery, chemotherapy and radiation.
-This trimodal therapy is highly recommended to early stage patients by many cancer centers, including the NCI National Comprehensive Cancer Center and Brigham and Women’s Hospital in Massachusetts.
+This trimodal therapy is highly recommended to early-stage patients by many cancer centers, including the NCI National Comprehensive Cancer Center and Brigham and Women’s Hospital in Massachusetts.

 Treatment options vary based on each patient’s circumstances.
 The best way to learn about your treatment options is to contact a mesothelioma specialist.
-Use the Doctor Match Program at the Pleural Mesothelioma Center to connect with one today.

 The method of combining different treatment modalities, which eventually became known as multimodal therapy, began when researchers discovered that patients typically experienced a better survival rate when they used a combination of treatment therapies rather than just one treatment option.